Gut Health and Digestive Track Issues

 -

-Drink Plenty of Fluids: Staying hydrated helps the body to flush out intermediate food metabolites and to transfer waste into the digestive tract.
-For reduce this, drink about 50% of your body weight in ounces of water every day or 2-3 liters of water a day.
-Dehydration raises sometimes constipation and bloating.
-This is not a flawless recipe and may not be suitable for those with extra weight or a questionable kidney function.
+Drink Plenty of Fluids: Staying hydrated helps the body to flush out intermediate food metabolites and transfer waste into the digestive tract.
+To reduce this, drink about 50% of your body weight in ounces of water every day or 2-3 liters of water a day.
+Dehydration sometimes constipation and bloating.
+This is not a flawless recipe and may not be suitable for those with extra weight or questionable kidney function.

 -